stardust-ui/open-ui/README.md

 ### Focus Areas

-Stardust UI is currently focused on providing [deliverables](#deliverables) for these areas:
+Open UI is currently focused on providing [deliverables](#deliverables) for these areas:

 - UI Component Anatomy
 - Design Language